PC Adjusted Testing for Low Dimensional Parameters: The Method and Models

 \subsubsection{\bf Definitions}

-To present our main results of this section we first need a few definitions to set up the notion of generalized spiked models.
+To present our main results of this section, we first need a few definitions.
 We start with the definition of empirical spectral measure of a Hermitian matrix. \begin{defn} For a $p$-dimensional Hermitian matrix $\Sigma_p$ with eigenvalues $\lambda_{1,p},\lambda_{2,p},\ldots,\lambda_{p,p}$, the Empirical Spectral Distribution (ESD) $H_p$ is defined as the distribution function corresponding to the probability measure